asudox/anote/README.md

 # anote
 anote is a MyAnimeList-based anime recommendation system written in Rust.
 It uses genre combinations to determine what recommendations to give which MAL user.
-This project is trained on hundreds of thousands of public animelists in MAL.
+This project is trained on hundreds of thousands of public animelists from MAL.

 ## The formula
 The formula for calculating the weight of genres an anime has: